Kunavi22/TycoonTestTask/README.md

 ## Additional Info
 During development, I focused on completing the tasks without unnecessary mechanics to avoid wasting time on unexpected redesigns.
 I aimed to complete all assignments as efficiently as possible while maintaining clean code and functional mechanics.
+Overall, the project took me 2 days to complete.